 Proficiency exams are not offered during the summer term.

-Students may register for any of the proficiency exams using the online request form (link to be posted August 2023) no later than 12:00 PM noon on the day of the exam they plan to take.
+Students may register for any of the proficiency exams using the online request form no later than 12:00 PM noon on the day of the exam they plan to take (SP24 form link will be posted in January).
 Request forms will be reviewed by the MCB Instructional Program Office, and students will receive a response via email with instructions.
 Only one MCB Proficiency exam can be taken per day.

 Please note, students may not take a proficiency exam if any of the following apply: